dthach4/python-image-translator/README.md

 2. Start the HTTP API:
    - If using Python directly, run:
      `python main.py`
-   - If using Docker, the API will be available as configured in docker-compose.yaml.
+   - If using Docker, the API will be available as configured in docker-compose.yaml or via the Docker run command.
 3. Use your preferred HTTP client (e.g., curl, Postman) to send requests to the API endpoints.
 4. Translated images will be saved in the `output` folder.